top of page

 Introducing Noam Gal, Curator of „Adressen“ at FRAMED FEST

 A friend saw what I’d been up to and then introduced me to the work of William De Kooning.
 This blew my mind, and my obsession became even deeper.
 I can’t get enough of painting.
+I love seeing other people’s work too.

 Photo of Joe Hesketh in front of her painting